LibraryCarpentry/lc-wikidata/episodes/02-Wikidata_underlying_concepts.md

 it includes millions and millions of triple statements.
 RDF data are stores are also known as triplestores.

-## 2\.3 Underlying components
+## 2\.3 Wikidata concepts

-- Items
+**Items**
-  Items represents subjects such Douglas Adams and have identifiers that starts with letter "Q" like: Q42 for Douglas Adams.
+: Items represents things and conceps, including people, places, events, subjects, and more.
+Examples mentioned previously include the British Library or Douglas Adams.
+Wikidata items have identifiers that start with letter "Q", like `Q42` for Douglas Adams.
-  Each item must have a name in one or more langauges, optionally have alternative names and descrition.
+  Each item must have a label in one or more languages, optionally have alternative names and descrition.

-- Properties
+**Properties**
-  Properties represents attributes of the subject such occupation and have identifiers that starts with letter "P" like: P106 for Occupation.
+: Properties represents attributes of the subject such occupation and have identifiers that starts with letter "P" like: P106 for Occupation.

-- Claims
+**Claims**
-  Claims are the triples, which combine the formation of Item and Property and a value such:
+: Claims are the triple statements, which combine the formation of Item and Property and value.
-  Douglas Adams (Q42) - occupation (P106) - comedian.
-  Note: value can be already stored in wikidata, therefore the bot assigns the Q number of the value instead.
+For example: `Douglas Adams (Q42) - occupation (P106) - comedian (Q245068)`. *Note:* value can be already stored in wikidata, therefore the bot assigns the Q number of the value instead.

-- Statement
+**Statement**
-  A Claim is a part of a statement, a statement also includes: References, Ranks, and Qualifiers.
+: A Claim is a part of a statement, a statement also includes: References, Ranks, and Qualifiers.

-- References
+**References**
-  Used to store the source of the claim, using properties, such stated in, qoute, and etc.
+: Used to store the source of the claim, using properties, such stated in, qoute, and etc.

-- Ranks
+**Ranks**
-  A useful component to mark outdated claims.
+: A useful component to deprecate outdated claims.

-- Qualifiers
+**Qualifiers**
-  Qualifiers are besicly properties but on claims rather than items.
+: Qualifiers are basically properties but on claims rather than items.

 :::::::::::::::::::::::::::::::::::::::  challenge